-The pericardium 6 (P6) point is referred to as seasickness point for its association with nausea.
+The pericardium 6 (P6) point is referred to as the seasickness point because of its association with nausea.
 It helps control vomiting, abdomen fullness, and hiccups.
 It is also useful in treating insomnia, depression, and carpal tunnel syndrome (4).

 Location: On the palm side of the wrist, about three-fingers width starting from the wrist crease, it is the point between the two tendons.

-This could be useful in clearing the mind, lifting the spirit, and also preventing possible miscarriage and hemorrhoids, although there isn’t enough research to back this.
-The point, however, is known to keep your pelvic floor muscles intact and prevent uterine prolapse (13).
+This could be useful in clearing the mind, lifting the spirit, and also preventing possible miscarriage and relieving hemorrhoids.
+The point is also known to support your pelvic floor muscles and prevent uterine prolapse (13).

 Location: On the midline of the head, 7 cun (Chinese unit- inch) to the posterior hairline.
 The easiest way to locate it is to rest your thumbs on the highest point of your ears, and let your middle fingers sweep over the head.
 The point will be right where your middle fingers fall.